Company – Target

 Website | http://www.adaro.com |

-Adaro Energy, established in 2004, is a large Indonesian coal mining company.
-It is a vertically integrated energy producer with businesses in coal, energy, utilities and supporting infrastructure.
+Adaro Energy, established in 2004, is the second-largest Indonesian coal mining company and one of the world’s largest exporters of thermal coal.
+It is an energy producer with businesses in coal, energy, utilities and supporting infrastructure.
+More than 70% of its revenue comes from its coal mining, coal exporting, and coal power production activities.
 Adaro Energy consists of eight business units: Adaro Mining, Adaro Services, Adaro Logistics, Adaro Power, Adaro Land, Adaro Water, Adaro Capital and Adaro Foundation.
 Adaro also operates in Australia, where it owns the Kestrel coal mine.
-The company annually produces over 54 million tonnes of coal.
-The company is a major supplier to the global thermal coal market.
-Its coal is used throughout Europe, Asia, and the Americas.
+The company annually produces over 56 million tonnes of coal, which is exported throughout Europe, Asia, and the Americas.

 Impact on human rights and communities